hkindsvater/size-spectra-life-history/README.md

-# Code and model output from: Fear and foraging opportunities interact with temperature and seasonality to drive diversity in fish life histories
+# Code and model output from: Kindsvater, H.K. et al. Size-dependence of food intake and mortality interact with temperature and seasonality to drive diversity in fish life histories, published in Evolutionary Applications.
+2024.
 ------------------------------------------------------------------------

 These folders represent the model output ("data") produced with the dynamic programming method described in the accompanying manuscript.
 The data in each figure were analyzed with the included .R scripts, with names corresponding to each figure.